-The Compensation Committee engaged Aon plc ("Aon"), an independent compensation advisor, during the fiscal year ended December 31, 2020 to provide comparative data on executive and non-employee director compensation practices in our industry and to advise the Compensation Committee on our executive, non-executive and non-employee director compensation and equity plan programs generally.
-The Compensation Committee retains the sole authority to direct, terminate or engage Aon's services.
-Other than services for which Aon was engaged by the Compensation Committee, Aon did not provide any other services to us.
+The Compensation Committee engaged Radford, a unit of Aon plc's ("Aon") Human Capital Solutions, a compensation consulting firm serving technology and life sciences companies, as its external compensation consultant during the fiscal year ended December 31, 2021 to provide comparative data on executive and non-employee director compensation practices in our industry and to advise the Compensation Committee on our executive, non-executive and non-employee director compensation and equity plan programs generally.
+The Compensation Committee retains the sole authority to direct, terminate or engage Radford's services.
+Radford did not provide services to us other than consulting services related to these compensation matters, and during 2021 we paid Radford an aggregate of \$103,459 in 2021 for such compensation advisory services.
+A separate business owned by Aon performs insurance brokerage services for us, and in 2021 we paid Aon an aggregate of \$264,385 for such insurance-related services.

 The Compensation Committee may delegate any or all of its administrative duties or responsibilities to any of our officers, to the extent consistent with our Articles and applicable laws and rules of markets in which our securities then trade.
-The Compensation Committee may also form and delegate authority to subcommittees.
+The Compensation Committee may also form and delegate authority to sub-committees.